carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 ~~~
 {: .error}

+The reason is because we are not located in our environmnet where we can
+call Spades, but before going any further, let's talk about environmnets.

 ## Activating a metagenomic environment
-Environments are part of a bioinformatic tendency to make repdoucible research,
+Environments are part of a bioinformatic tendency to make reproducible research,
-they are a way to share our programs in their specific versions used for a pipeline with our colleagues and
+they are a way to shareand maintain our programs in their needed versions used for a pipeline with our colleagues and
 with our future self.
 MetaSPAdes is not activated in the (base) environment but
 this AWS instances came with an environment called metagenomics.
 We need to activate
 it in order to start using MetaSPAdes.

+We will use [Conda](https://docs.conda.io/en/latest/) as our environment manager.
 Conda environments are activated with `conda activate` direction:
 ~~~
 $ conda activate metagenomics
 ~~~